 THE SETUP: A few months ago, another sergeant asked how my squad of mostly brand new police officers was having such great success on the road and in the community.
 I attributed it to the culture that we had created as a squad in the briefing room and then worked hard to exemplify each shift on the road.
 When he asked what my squad’s culture was, I quickly rattled just 4 words – Positivity, Activity, Teamwork, and Humility.
 As I said these 4 words aloud, the other sergeant looked at me like I was holding out on him and I replied, “No really . . . that is our culture in just 4 words and it works.”

 THEN IT HITS ME: The realization that came to me as we continued this conversation was that a strong, sustainable culture should be just that easy to define, explain, understand, and apply.
 Culture has to be tangible and not just something that is said.
-It was at this moment that I knew I needed to redo my squad expectations to match what had just been said.
-Then everything we have been doing on the road would be in alignment with what we have been talking about in the briefing room.
+It also has to be easily articulable and reproducible by all that are involved within it.

 - Know your “why.”